abrasive/shairport/TROUBLESHOOTING.md

 In this brief document will be listed some problems and some solutions.

+Before starting, ensure that your software is up-to-date.

 ### WiFi adapter running in power-saving / low-power mode

 **Problem**